addu390/addu390.github.io/_posts/2024-06-07-telemetry-pipeline.md

 <hr class="hr">

-<p>Choosing a data store typically boils down to selecting between OLTP (Online Transaction Processing), OLAP (Online Analytical Processing), or a Hybrid approach, depending on your specific use case requirements</p>
+<p>For example, to decide between OLTP (Online Transaction Processing), OLAP (Online Analytical Processing), or a Hybrid approach:</p>
 <ul>
 <li><p><b>Transactional and High Throughput Needs</b>: For high write throughput and transactional batches (all or nothing), with queries needing wide row fetches and limited indexed queries based on client_id, time stamp, geo-spatial points within the client partition, Cassandra is better suited.</p></li>